zhixiang-ren/Machine_Learning_Pipeline/README.md

-# Data Science Project Standard Operation Process:
+# Data Science Project Standard Operation Procedure:

 ### 1. Understand the whole picture of the scientific/business project focusing on goals, scope, resources, limitations, iterations and checkpoints
 1. Get familiar with decision making processes and split them for different scenarios.